davidmolina/davidmolina.github.io/resume.md

 *BilingualHire Staffing Services - Portland, Oregon, June 2009 to Feb 2011*

 After returning from active-duty and a short stint at the Oregon legislature relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
 It was short lived again due to military deployment to Dover, but not before I served on the Oregon Staffing Association Board of Directors as Legislative Director.
-After Dover, we restarted this business in the federal contracting space and in 2013 won a $769k landscaping contract.
-In 2013 (really 2014), I spun off BilingualHire into a [web application](http://bilingualhire.co).
-On the contracting side, I pursued my contractors license and won a small $88k federal contract and working this as my day job to provide for my family while learning to code.
+After Dover, we restarted this staffing business in the federal contracting space and in 2013 won a $769k landscaping contract.
+In 2013 (really 2014), I spun off BilingualHire into a [web application](http://bilingualhire.co), and on contracting pursued my contractors license and won a small $88k federal contract.
+I continue working this as my [day job](https://twitter.com/davidcmolina/status/478228764963266560) to provide for my family while [learning to code]().

 # Committee Administrator

 *[House Committee on Veterans & Emergency Services](https://olis.leg.state.or.us/liz/2009R1/Committees/HVES/Overview) - Salem, Oregon, Jan 2009 to June 2009*

 Fresh off active-duty, spent 6 months staffing the House Committee on Veterans & Emergency for Chair, Rep. Jean Cowan (D-Newport) at the Oregon Capitol in Salem.
-During my public service time here, managed the Committee Chair and Committee Members legislative priorities with precision and drive.
-Learned how legislation becomes law.
-My favorite memory was on the [WWII Memorial Highway](http://bendheroes.org/highway/) with MOH Bob Maxwell and LTC Dick Tobiason (Ret.)
+During my public service time here, managed Rep. Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
+Learned how legislation becomes law and treasure the great mentorship by my Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
+My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and LTC Dick Tobiason (Ret.), of Bend, Ore.

 # Summary Court Martial Officer
 *[Joint Personal Effects Depot](http://www.c-span.org/video/?195351-1/joint-personal-effects-depot) - Aberdeen Proving Ground, Maryland, Mar 2007 to July 2008*